krish240574/loong/data/CONTRIBUTING.md

   - `license`: Licensing info (e.g., `MIT`, `CC BY 4.0`)
   - `source`: Origin or reference of the data (for example URL)
   - `domain`: Must match one of our supported domains (e.g. `"Physics"`, `"Finance"`)
+  - `python_version`: The version of the python. (e.g. `3.12.0`)
   - `required_dependencies`: List of dependencies with version required to run the rationale code
   - `name`: Name of the dataset (e.g., `"Loong_Mathematics"`)
   - `contributor`: Name of the dataset contributor
   - `date_created`: Date when the dataset was created (YYYY-MM-DD format)
-- `metadata` (OPTIONAL): Arbitrary metadata: difficulty (numerical scale), tags, units, subdomains, domain-specific metadata, etc.
+- `metadata` (OPTIONAL): Arbitrary metadata: difficulty (numerical scale), tags, units, subdomains, domain-specific metadata, etc. If `answer_precision` is not specified, the tolerable error in verification will be considered as 0.

 ---